Sault Ste. Marie Canal: History

 The first lock was completed in 1798 by the North West Company.
 On July 20, 1814, an American force destroyed the North West Company depot on the north shore of the St. Marys River.
 Since the Americans were unable to capture Fort Michilimackinac, the British forces retained control of the Sault.
 The lock was destroyed in 1814 in an attack by U.S. forces during the War of 1812.

 In 1870, the United States refused the steamer Chicora, carrying Colonel Garnet Wolseley permission to pass through the locks at Sault Ste Marie.
 The Wolseley Expedition incident led to the construction of a Canadian Sault Ste.
 Marie Canal, which was completed in 1895.
 This event is now known as the Chicora Incident.

 The construction of the canal and lock was completed in 1895.
 At that time it was the largest lock and first electrically operated lock in the world.
 The canal is about 1.6 km long and originally the lock portion was 274 m long and 18 m wide.

-On June 9, 1909, the locks were seriously damaged when the Perry G. Walker, owned by the Gilchrist Transportation Co. of Cleveland, Ohio, crashed into the south main gate, forcing it back and allowing the force of water to push the north main gate over.
-The rush of water threw the Perry G. Walker back and carried two other ships downstream, one of which struck the south main gate, breaking it diagonally in two.
+On June 9, 1909, an accident occurred at the lock.
+The lower gates were closed and the lock was filled with water, while the upper gates were open.
+The Canadian Pacific steamer Assiniboia was inside the lock, tied up, and the Pittsburgh Steamship Company's freighter Crescent City was entering the lock.
+Another ship, the Perry G. Walker, was approaching the closed lower gates from below.
+Despite a sign indicating where the Perry G. Walker should stop, there was a miscommunication between the captain and engineer.
+As a result, the Walker struck the pier and crashed into the southern gate while moving at approximately 6 miles per hour.
+This caused significant damage to the lower gate.
+The impact of the collision led to the water inside the lock rushing out at a speed of over 40 miles per hour, carrying all three ships with it.
+All three ships suffered severe damage, and the upper gates were also harmed.
 The rush of water through the destroyed locks was stopped by activation of the Emergency Swing Dam, allowing repairs to commence.
-Amazingly, there was no loss of life or injury associated with this disaster, and repairs required only 12 days, with the bridge reopening on June 21, 1909.
+Amazingly, there was no loss of life or injury associated with this disaster, and repairs required only 12 days, with the lock reopening on June 21, 1909.

 Due to a wall failure in 1987, the historic lock was shut down indefinitely.
 A new lock, built within the old lock, was opened in 1998 and is 77 m long, 15.4 m wide, 13.5 m deep, with a 3 m draft.
 The canal is used for recreational and tour boats; major shipping traffic uses the U.S. locks.